seoleuns/pscount/README.md

 ## Reproducibility
 Training results may vary slightly between runs due to stochastic elements in deep learning.
-For reproducible results, use the provided pre-trained model.
+For reproducible results, use the provided pre-trained model (https://doi.org/10.5281/zenodo.XXXXXXX).

 ## Citation